worming004/starting-k8s/standalone-service/readme.md

 kubectl get pod
 ```

 Even if we deleted a pod, this is one immediatly rebuild.
-As we have a deployment requesting 3 runnings pods, when one of them is killed, it's immediatly replaced
+As we have a deployment requesting 3 runnings pods, when one of them is killed, it's immediatly replaced.

+It is because the Deployment resources is asked to ensure there is always 3 running pod.
+So, when a pod is deleted, it is immediatly replaced with another one.

 ## get pod logs